 Every rider starts somewhere – and there is no better place to start than the renowned KTM Duke 125.
 Ideal for anyone putting their feet on the pegs for the first time, the 125 Duke is an all-rounder which encapsulates all of the brand’s qualities.

 Accompanying KTM’s range of motorcycles are two four-wheel drive off-roaders, the 525 XC ATV and the 505 SX ATV – the ideal way to do motocross on four wheels.

 KTM machines cater for the needs of all riders, from a junior just starting out, to a motocross veteran who wants a powerful, exciting machine to take him right across the world.
 Its motorsport heritage is underscored by its collection of awards – and the prizes just keep on coming.

 While the KTM name is synonymous with motocross, it also offers so much more.
 Taking a closer look at the brand offers a chance to explore its stunning superbikes and powerful road bikes.

 A KTM is the perfect bike for any rider with adventure in their soul – age and ability is no barrier.

 Bennetts understands that a key concern when insuring your KTM motorcycle is competitive pricing.
-We are a motorcycle insurance specialist, and have access to a panel of eight insurance underwriters, to provide our best value KTM motorcycle insurance – no matter what model you drive.
-Because of this, we’re able to source the most appropriate policy and price for your KTM motorcycle – helping to ensure that your adventures remain within reach, no matter how big they may be.
+We are a motorcycle insurance specialist, and have access to a panel of seven insurance underwriters, to provide our best value KTM motorcycle insurance – no matter what model you ride.

 How to get a quote for your KTM motorcycle

 Bennetts understands that a key concern when insuring your KTM motorcycle is competitive pricing.
-Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand 24/7 to find the best deal for you.
+Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand to find our best deal for you.